 How do I find Library materials?

-If you need help, the Reference Staff will be happy to provide assistance.
-The Reference staff can help you use the on-line catalog and other databases available to you in the Library.
+If you need help, the Adult Services Staff will be happy to provide assistance.
+The Reference staff can help you use the online catalog and other databases available to you in the Library.

 What if a book is not on the shelf or the library doesn’t own it?

 If the book is checked out, a reserve can be placed on it for you.
 When the book comes in you will be notified by email or by phone.
-If the Library does not own the book, the Reference Staff can help you determine which libraries nearby have the book; or, if you are a Fairfield resident, you can request an interlibrary loan.
-Click here for our on-line ILL request forms.
-When a book is requested through interlibrary loan, you will be notified when it arrives.
+If the Library does not own the book, the Reference Staff can help you determine which libraries nearby have the book.

 The Library also accepts requests from the public to purchase books.